 Atanasoff and his assistant, Clifford Berry, taught the ABC’s of computing to an evolving world.
 Through the Atanasoff Berry Computer (ABC), my mentor gave his students the power to quickly solve large-scale, simultaneous, linear algebraic equations.

 As I finished reading the transcript of Atanasoff’s testimony in Honeywell versus Sperry Rand, I realized that JV was also the best math teacher I ever had.
-His grand overview of mathematics might have inspired this lackadaisical high-school student, if only I had met him earlier in life.
+His grand overview of mathematics might have inspired me when I was a lackadaisical high-school student, if only I had met him earlier in life.
 Here’s what he said in part during that trial;

 “We have a physically objective world, and then after a while we learn to measure in this world, and we gain experience with this world, through our senses.
 That is the objective world, and then we pass in to the mathematical world.
 In the mathematical world there are mathematical entities – “x”, “y”, numbers, and things of that kind.
 And we bring this mathematical world into isomorphism, or equality in structure with the objective world, so we can manipulate the mathematics and tell what the objective world is going to do; or, as Dirac – a great theoretical physicist said, to calculate numbers which can be compared with experience, and such is the meaning of all mathematics.